HelgaMtz-DevOps/HelgaMtz-DevOps/README.md

 - 👋 Hi, I’m Helga! @HelgaMtz-DevOps
-- 👀 I’m interested in everything DevOps and migrations to the Cloud
+- 👀 I’m interested in everything DevOps and migrations
 - I belong to the Product capability so I won't be coding much; but I will be reading a lot and building requirements.

 <!---